-The Agriculture Associate of Applied Science degree is designed to prepare the student for a career in the agricultural profession or for transfer to a university Bachelor of Applied Science degree program.
-It focuses on animal science, natural resources, and agribusiness management, and it introduces students to various careers in the field of agriculture.
+The Agriculture Associate of Applied Science degree is designed to prepare students for a career in the agricultural profession or for transfer to a university Bachelor of Applied Science degree program.
+It focuses on animal science, natural resources, and agribusiness management while introducing students to various careers in agriculture.